stoeps13/connections-doc/source/connectors/enduser/r_policies_prefs_for_mac.md

 -   A user can edit the plist in /Users/\{USER\_NAME\}/Library/Preferences/com.ibm.AutoSyncMonitor.plist" using an editor such as xcode or plistBuddy.
 Create a dictionary with the name of "Policies" and add policies to the dictionary XML file to enable them.

+    !!! note
-    **Note:** the debugMode and LogEnabled keys must be added to /Root not /Policies.
+    the debugMode and LogEnabled keys must be added to /Root not /Policies.

 -   If you are a local administrator, you can create a new plist namedcom.ibm.AutoSyncMonitor.plist and add it to /Library/Preferences.
 Add policies to this plist that will apply for users of this computer.

+    !!! note
-    **Note:** Once the plist is in this directory the only way to edit it is with plist Buddy and you must authenticate using your administrator password.
+    Once the plist is in this directory the only way to edit it is with plist Buddy and you must authenticate using your administrator password.

 -   If you are a server administrator, you can use a program such as OS X Server to distribute custom plists with policies that you set.
 Add a plist to /Library/Managed Preferences/\{USER\_NAME\}/.
 The policies apply for each user that you specify.
 These settings can not be changed locally.

+!!! note
-**Note:** If there is a conflict between the plists, the Managed Preference list on the server override the library and user preferences, and library preferences override user preferences.
+    If there is a conflict between the plists, the Managed Preference list on the server override the library and user preferences, and library preferences override user preferences.

 |Key/SubKey